Childbirth: First stage

 The active phase of labour has geographically differing definitions.
 The World Health Organization describes the active first stage as "a period of time characterised by regular painful uterine contractions, a substantial degree of cervical effacement and more rapid cervical dilatation from 5 cm until full dilatation for first and subsequent labours".
 In the US, the definition of active labour was changed from 3 to 4 cm, to 5 cm of cervical dilation for mothers who had given birth previously, and at 6 cm for those who had not given birth before.
 This was done in an effort to increase the rates of vaginal delivery.

 Health care providers may assess the mother's progress in labour by performing a cervical exam to evaluate the cervical dilation, effacement, and station.
 These factors form the Bishop score.
 The Bishop score can also be used as a means to predict the success of an induction of labour.

 During effacement, the cervix becomes incorporated into the lower segment of the uterus.
-During a contraction, uterine muscles contract causing shortening of the upper segment and drawing upwards of the lower segment, in a gradual expulsive motion.
-The presenting fetal part then is permitted to descend.
+During a contraction, uterine muscles contract, causing shortening of the upper segment and drawing upwards of the lower segment, in a gradual expulsive motion.
+The presenting fetal part is then permitted to descend.
 Full dilation is reached when the cervix has widened enough to allow passage of the baby's head, around 10 cm dilation for a term baby.

 A standard duration of the latent first stage has not been established and can vary widely from one woman to another.
-However, the duration of active first stage (from 5 cm until full cervical dilatation) usually does not extend beyond 12 hours in the labour of first-time mothers, and usually does not extend beyond 10 hours in subsequent pregnancies.
+However, the duration of the active first stage (from 5 cm until full cervical dilatation) usually does not extend beyond 12 hours in the labour of first-time mothers, and usually does not extend beyond 10 hours in subsequent pregnancies.